 * China (visa-free access to Hainan province only)- Visitor joining a tour group organized by a Hainan-based travel agency – 30 days

-Keep in mind, the visa-free countries for Philippine passport holders can change from to time to time.
-There are also countries that may suspend Filipino tourists without a visa.
+Keep in mind, the visa-free countries for Philippine passport holders can change from time to time.
+Some countries may suspend Filipino tourists without a visa.
 Some countries that used to require a visa may then allow visa-free entry later on.

-You can visit the Henley Passport Index site to check if the country you want to visit still permits visa-free entry for Filipinos.
-Additionally, make a point to confirm with the country’s government office that you want to visit if the visa free entry procedure is in effect.
+You can check the Henley Passport Index to check if the country you want to visit still permits visa-free entry for Filipinos.
+Make a point to confirm with the country’s government office that you want to visit if the visa-free entry procedure is in effect.